ZepharDev/hyprdots/README.md

 This repository includes configuration files for:

 - **Hyprland:** A lightweight and highly customizable Wayland compositor.
-- **Neovim:** My preferred text editor with plugins and custom settings.
-- **Zsh:** Shell configuration with plugins like Oh My Zsh or Zinit, and custom aliases.
 - **Other Tools:** Configurations for tools like tmux, rofi, and hyprlock to enhance productivity and aesthetics.

 These dotfiles are designed to work on Arch Linux or Fedora-based distributions but may be adapted for other Linux systems with some tweaks.